outovhush/revops-portfolio/AE_adhoc_data_analysis_GR/README.md

 The cohort lead input accounts for 60% inbound, 31% outbound, and 9% other sources combined.
 This exhibits mature inbound and solid outbound, employing emails and LinkedIn outreach, that - if sustained - can support the scaling ambitions.
 These four months represent the pipeline ramp-up that continues into stabilizing the pipeline's value in Jul 24 onwards.
 Data suggests that won deals close much earlier than the lost with a median cycle of 6 days for Won and 27 for Lost; and that likelihood of the win drops to 19% when a deal marks its 10 days.
 A high share of ghosted opportunities in lost deals probably comes from two main causes: AE team is yet to fully align and develop their skills, and the B2B market is dominated with smaller entities acting in less rational and less consistent ways.

-Many of the lost deals involve prospects ghosting us.
-This is likely due to the team's developing skills and an immature B2B market where buyers often behave less rational and less s=consistent.

 #### Key recommendations:
 - Enable knowledge-sharing by the best performed rep, Julia S
 - Implement team SLA for number of sales touches and time to close focused on the ghosted deals.